Ajjuarez/problemDashboard/README.md

 # Problem Dashboard

-The Problem Dashboard is intended to function as an  organized list of patient conditions taken from multiple problem list types and display a masterproblem list.
+The Problem Dashboard is intended to function as an organized list of patient conditions taken from multiple problem list types and display a master problem list.
 The Dashboard will offer an organized summary of relevant labs, notes and diagnostics associated with each problem.
-The  objectiveof  the Problem Dashboard is  twofold:
+The objective of the Problem Dashboard is two-fold:
 1. To increase clinician  well-being and efficiency by  rendering all relevant information concisely in one place
 2. To improve patient outcomes by increasing clinician efficacy

 ## Getting Started